-IFRS 17 became effective from 1 January 2023 and the first external reporting under this basis is from half year 2023.
+IFRS 17 became effective from 1 January 2023 and the first external reporting under this basis will be from half year 2023.
 The new standard requires a fundamental change to accounting, presentation and disclosures for insurance contracts as well as the application of significant judgement and new estimation techniques.
-These changes mean that investors, rating agencies and other stakeholders may take time to gain familiarity with the new standard and to interpret the Group's business performance and dynamics.
-In addition, comparison with previous financial reporting periods will be more challenging in the short term.
-New systems, processes and controls have been developed to align with the new IFRS17 basis, and are expected to mature over time.
-In the short term there may be increased operational risk associated with these new systems and processes.
+The Group has been implementing IFRS 17 through a Group-wide implementation programme over a multi-year period, involving significant enhancements to technology, actuarial and finance systems and processes across the Group.
+The Group has yet to complete production of its 2022 comparatives using the IFRS 17 accounting standard.
+IFRS 17 presents a significant change to the method of accounting for insurance contracts.
+Therefore, in the short term, it may take time for investors, rating agencies and other stakeholders to gain familiarity with the new standard and to interpret the Group's business performance and dynamics as reported under IFRS 17, and in particular to understand the comparisons with previous financial periods.